Entangling distant systems via universal nonadiabatic passage: General framework

 In the same subspace, the bright states and the ancillary bases with the same subscript are orthonormal to each other, i.e., $\langle\tilde{\mu}_m(t)|\tilde{b}_m(t)\rangle=0$ and $\langle\mu_n(t)|b_n(t)\rangle=0$.

-The two ancillary bases in Eq.~(\ref{AncibaseGeneral_across}), that support the nonadiabatic control, also satisfy $\langle\mu_{N-1}(t)|\mu_N(t)\rangle=0$.
+The two ancillary bases in Eq.~(\ref{AncibaseGeneral_across}), which support the universal control, also satisfy $\langle\mu_{N-1}(t)|\mu_N(t)\rangle=0$.
 By substituting them into the von Neumann equation~(\ref{von}) with the Hamiltonian $H(t)$ in Eq.~(\ref{Hamgeneral}), the phases, the Rabi frequencies, and the detuning are found to be